dated/arkshout/README.md

   --multiPayment=multiPayment   The fee used for multi payments

 EXAMPLES
-  Configure the fee used for regular transfer
+  Configure the fee used for regular transfers
   $ arkshout config:fees --transfer=0.0001

   Configure the fee used for multi payments